awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-kerberos.md

 + Replicating to DB instances that don't support the `authentication_kerberos` plugin can lead to replication failure\.
 + For Aurora global databases to use Kerberos authentication, you must configure it for every DB cluster in the global database\.
 + The domain name must be less than 62 characters long\.
 + Don't modify the DB cluster port after turning on Kerberos authentication\.
-If you modify the port, then Kerberos authentication will no longer work\. turned or some other time?
+If you modify the port, then Kerberos authentication will no longer work\.